4dn-dcic/fish_omics_format/docs/source/undecoded.rst

 -------
 This table is optional and is designed to be used to report the X, Y, Z coordinates of individual SM Localization events before decoding.

-When raw, pre-decoding data are reported, the underlying primary localization data are recorded in this table, as shown in the example below, while the final, decoded SM Localization event is recorded in :ref:vol_core.
+When raw, pre-decoding data are reported, the primary localization data collected across multiplexed hybridization rounds, image frames, and channels are recorded in this table (see example below).
+The final, decoded SM Localization event is recorded in :ref:vol_core."

-This table is indexed by ``Loc_ID``, mandatorily reports the ``X``, ``Y``, ``Z`` coordinates of the primary SM Localization events, as well as the image frame (``Frame_ID``) and the fluorescent channel (``Fluor``) in which each SM Localization event was detected.
+This table is indexed by Loc_ID and mandatorily reports, for each primary SM Localization event, its ''X'', Y, Z coordinates and the Hyb_ID, Image_Frame_ID, Channel, and Fluorophore (Fluor) in which it was originally identified.

 All other columns are at the user's discretion.

 .. warning:: All **MANDATORY** header fields and column names are indicated in **bold**.
 All *conditionally required* header fields and column names are indicated in *italics*.